nagiur/levelnext/email.md

     4. Which type of documents will be upload there?
     5. What type of scholership is there?

-  I look forward to hearing from you soon.
+  I look forward to opportunity in you University.

 Yours sincerly